Azure-Samples/Azure-Confidential-Computing-VMs/CVMIssueMitigations/nullboot_upgrade_issue_111924/Recover CVM from nullboot upgrade bug.md

     apt list --installed nullboot
     ```

-- If you have already performed this upgrade and are experiencing downtime, please follow the below instruction for unblock and create a Microsoft support ticket at aka.ms/AzSupt with tracking ID T
+- If you have already performed this upgrade and are experiencing downtime, please follow the below instruction for unblock and create a Microsoft support ticket at aka.ms/AzSupt with tracking ID TNQ5-1X8.

 ### Get the recovery key